vueuse/vueuse/packages/core/useStorage/index.md

 const state = useStorage('my-store', { hello: 'hi', greeting: 'hello' }, localStorage)

-console.log(state.greeting) // undefined, since the value is not presented in storage
+console.log(state.value.greeting) // undefined, since the value is not presented in storage
 ```

 To solve that, you can enable `mergeDefaults` option.